mslonina/Mechanic/examples/UserGuide.md

 The configuration is handled by the internal Config API.
 Options are defined through the `Setup()` hook.
 They are available in the command line, as well as configuration file, and are stored in the master file.
+The runtime configuration is stored as attributes to the `/Pools/last/board` dataset.

 The Config API allows any kind of C99 struct initialization to be used, i.e.: